colonel-blimp/zebra3-module-presets/README.md

 | `FX1` | Osciallator FX1 |
 | `FX2` | Osciallator FX2 |

 * Some lesser-known unicode characters are used to replace characters the Zebra 3 preset saving mechanism claims are not valid for presets.
-This is why you will se `⇒` instead of `=`, and `⧛`/`⧚` inseatch of square brackets.
+This is why you will se `⇒` instead of `=`, and `⧛`/`⧚` instead of square brackets.